OAuth 2.0 Authentication Backend

 actions

-field:if the action is not a known user tag, the following scope is produced out of it:
+field:If the action is not a known user tag, the following scope is produced out of it:

 scope = <resource_server_id>.<action>:<scope_suffix>